jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 }
 ```

-You might recognize that the parameters of `renderEach` and `mapByElement` are identically.
+You might notice that the parameters of `renderEach` and `mapByElement` are identically.
 That's why it is possible
 to encapsulate the store mapping directly into the former presented convenience function.